 Washington National Cathedral is a House of Prayer for All People, rooted in The Episcopal Church yet open to all.
 We believe every person is a beloved child of God, and we aim to live out our Baptismal Covenant to “respect the dignity of every human being.”

-Join us for special services, tours, and programs listed below.
-Or jump to learn more about significant LGBTQ+ events and milestones in the Cathedral and greater Episcopal church.
+Join us for upcoming events, or jump to learn more about significant LGBTQ+ events and milestones in the Cathedral and greater Episcopal church.

 Outdoor group photo of Cathedral Congregation at Pride event with Cathedral banner and adorned cross